dapi-co/DapiConnect-iOS/README.md

 The SDK provides direct access to Dapi endpoints and offers optional UI to manage users' accounts, subaccounts, balance and money transfer.

-### Requirement
+### Requirements

 - iOS v10.3 or later
 - App key (obtain from [Dapi Dashboard](https://dashboard.dapi.co/))
 - Latest version of DapiConnect framework (obtain from [DapiConnect.framework](https://github.com/dapi-co/DapiConnect-iOS/releases))
 - SDK-Server (see below)
+iOS v10.3 or later

-## Integration
+## Before you start

 Currently, the SDK is only available through [CocoaPods](https://cocoapods.org/#install).
 To start integrating with  [DapiConnect.framework](https://github.com/dapi-co/DapiConnect-iOS/releases):

-- Update your Podfile to include
+1. Update your Podfile to include

     ```ruby
     pod 'DapiConnect'
     ```
-- Run the following command in your project directory
+2. Run the following command in your project directory

     ```console
     pod install